bennettp123/home-stuff/README.md

 -   192.168.192.0/18

 The VPN type is OpenVPN, using a shared secret.
 This is somewhat limiting, but it's supported natively by the USG at home.

+### The NAT gatway

+AWS NAT gateways are expensive.
+So instead, the traffic is routed out through the gateway instead.
+Technically it's double-NAT.

 ### Key rotation